14,878 corona tests conducted in 24 hours

 It may be mentioned that around Rs104 billion was distributed among eight million beneficiaries through the Ehsaas Emergency Cash Relief, whereas Rs50 billion assistance package was prepared to aid 3.5 million small and medium enterprises (SMEs).

-Moreover, Rs50 billion worth of agricultural relief package for farmers was also launched and consequently Rs50 billion allocated for the health sector.
+Moreover, Rs50 billion worth of agricultural relief package for farmers was also launched and consequently Rs50 billion allocated for the health sector.—APP